Tunable skyrmion crystals and topological quantum oscillations in magnetic metals: Topological quantum oscillations

 This commensurability effect of the skyrmion lattice with the underlying crystal lattice does not appear in continuum field theories.
-It has also not been discussed in previous work on lattice models, since these have only studied the simplest example with fixed $m=1$ \cite{Nagaosa2015, Mertig2017}.
-Here, and more clearly in the AFM model below, we will see that this more general case results in the Berry flux, and indeed all local observables, exhibiting small modulations from one skyrmion to the next, with periodicity recovered over the magnetic unit cell.
-Crucially, we find that adding up the solid angles subtended by the three spins on an elementary plaquettes leads to a quantized result, in units of $4\pi$, only when we sum over {\it all} $m^2$ skyrmions in the magnetic unit cell.
-Thus, the topological charge per skyrmion is quantized to $(-1)$ only when averaged over the full magnetic unit cell.
+It has also not been discussed in previous work on lattice models, \cite{Nagaosa2015, Mertig2017} since these have only studied the simplest example with fixed $m=1$.
+We find that in the case with $m > 1$, the Berry flux exhibits small modulations from one skyrmion to the next, with periodicity recovered only over the magnetic unit cell which encloses $m^2$ skyrmions.
+Crucially, we find that adding up the solid angles subtended by the three spins on an elementary plaquette leads to a quantized topological charge $(-1)$ per skyrmion only when we average over {\it all} $m^2$ skyrmions in the magnetic unit cell.

-The resulting band dispersions for $\chi_R/t = 0,\pm 0.1$ and $J_H/t = 5$ are shown along high-symmetry paths in the BZ in Fig.~\ref{fig:fig3}(a).
+An example of the resulting electronic band dispersions for $\chi_R/t = 0,\pm 0.1$ and $J_H/t = 5$ are shown along high-symmetry paths in the BZ in Fig.~\ref{fig:bandrashba}.
 The plotted bands correspond to half of all the $2 n^2$ bands, where conduction-electron spins are aligned with the local moments.
 In all cases, these low-energy bands appear isolated and have Chern number $C=-1$, resembling somewhat dispersive Landau levels.
-Thus, at special electronic densities which fill up an integer number of these bands, we would expect a large quantized topological Hall effect \cite{Nagaosa2015, Mertig2017}.
-The high-energy bands come in pairs due to band sticking along the high-symmetry $\Gamma$-$M$ line; in this case the total Chern number of the pair is $C_{\rm pair}=-2$.
+Thus, at special electronic densities which fill up an integer number of these bands, we would expect a quantized topological Hall effect. \cite{Nagaosa2015, Mertig2017} The high-energy bands come in pairs due to band sticking along the high-symmetry $\Gamma$-$M$ line; in this case the total Chern number of the pair is $C_{\rm pair}=-2$.
 In an intermediate-energy window, around $E/t \! \approx \! -3$, we find a set of bands carrying large positive Chern numbers $C \gg 1$, which ensures that the Chern numbers over all bands sum to zero.
 For $|\chi_R| \ll t$, this occurs around the van-Hove singularity in the density of states (DOS) of the triangular lattice, where a Lifshitz transition occurs near the $M$-point.
-This distribution of Chern numbers is analogous to that for the Hofstadter model \cite{Mertig2017}.
+This distribution of Chern numbers is analogous to that for Chern bands in the Hofstadter model. \cite{Hofstadter1976,Mertig2017}